khusika/khusika.github.io/content/posts/setup-filebrowser/index.en.md

   onlyoffice-network:
     driver: bridge
 ```
-- The `onlyoffice-network` is a bridge network that Filebrowser, OnlyOffice, Postgres, and RabbitMQ use to communicate internally. `cloudflared` does not need to be on this network as it uses the host network.
+- The `onlyoffice-network` is a bridge network that Filebrowser and OnlyOffice use to communicate internally. `cloudflared` does not need to be on this network as it uses the host network.

 ## 3. Filebrowser Configuration